 Audit Programmes for Tests of Control.
-2

-Final Assessment of Control Risk.
-2

-Management letter reporting and assessment of impact on audit strategy.
+2 Final Assessment of Control Risk.
+2 Reporting control/systems and assessment of impact on audit strategy.

 5: AUDIT EXECUTION: FINANCIAL STATEMENT ITEMS SUBSTANTIVE PROCEDURES.

 Application of specific substantive procedures to test the following categories of assertions: